Transformative Leadership Programme

 - to explore new ways of dealing with old challenges – social innovation and what it means for interface areas

-- Because the course is part of the wider BCC Peace IV Transform for Change programme, you’ll have opportunities to take part in area-based and city wide networking events and study visits across NI, ROI and UK
+- Because the course is part of the wider BCC Peace IV Transform for Change programme, you’ll have opportunities to take part in area-based and city wide networking events and study visits across NI, ROI and UK, when restrictions are lifted.

 - You’ll have the chance to work on a small collaborative project with others on your course

 - You’ll meet and build relationships with people from other backgrounds or sectors who are interested in addressing interface issues

 - You can gain accreditation at Institute of Leadership and Management (ILM) Level 3 (this is optional).

 This ILM Level 3 accredited course provides skills and tools for working with others to addressing issues facing interface communities (Click here for details of course content).
 As part of the wider Belfast City Council Transform for Change programme, participants will also have the opportunity to plan projects together and take part in local and Belfast-wide events organised by the council once they have completed the programme.The course covers 10 modules which include:

 Autumn 2021 TLP courses:

 North Belfast Evening course (ZOOM) – runs on 11 x Tuesday evenings 6pm – 8.30pm starting Tuesday 14 September.

 North Belfast Daytime course (ZOOM) – runs on 6 x Thursdays 10am – 12pm and 1.30pm – 1.30pm starting Thursday 23 September.